github/docs/content/actions/learn-github-actions/workflow-commands-for-github-actions.md

           echo '::set-output name=action_echo::disabled'
 ```

-Turns command echoing on and off and sets an output parameter in both states.
-Only the second `set-output` and `echo` commands will show in the log because command echoing is enabled when they are run.
-Command echoing is disabled when all other commands are run and they are thus not printed.
-The output parameter is set in all cases.
+The step above prints the following lines to the log:

 ```
 ::set-output name=action_echo::enabled
 ::echo::off
 ```

+Only the second `set-output` and `echo` workflow commands are included in the log because command echoing was only enabled when they were run.
+Even though it is not always echoed, the output parameter is set in all cases.

 ## Sending values to the pre and post actions